 The Town Hall will feature short presentations on the negotiations with Canada and Mexico from representatives of manufacturing, environmental organizations and family farmers.
 There will be ample time for discussion and questions from the audience and the media.

 The following will be among the questions that will be addressed:

 What changes does President Trump propose for NAFTA?

 Would these changes help Wisconsin workers?
 Wisconsin farmers?
 Our environment?

 What changes need to be made for NAFTA to work for us?

-Wisconsin Farmers Union, a member-driven organization, is committed to enhancing the quality of life for family farmers, rural communities, and all people through educational opportunities, cooperative endeavors, and civic engagement.
-For more information visit www.wisconsinfarmersunion.com.
+Wisconsin Farmers Union is a member-driven organization committed to enhancing the quality of life for family farmers, rural communities, and all people through educational opportunities, cooperative endeavors, and civic engagement.
+Learn more at www.WisconsinFarmersUnion.com.